Domestic Applicants: How to Apply

 STEP 5 – Submit official U.S./Canada Transcripts OR WES evaluation to SJSU:

-- Starting with the Fall 2015 admissions cycle, SJSU will accept WES document-by-document evaluations (Basic or ICAP).
+- Starting with the Fall 2015 admissions cycle, SJSU prefers the WES document-by-document evaluations (Basic or ICAP) but will also accept course-by-course evaluations (Basic or ICAP).

 - After you submit your documents to WES, please DO NOT send a copy of your documents to our office as we will receive the completed evaluation directly from WES.
 Documents sent directly to SJSU will not be accommodated.